 Mon (1 Sep) | Rest day - Phase 1 Total - 1,447 km (898 mi) |

-After their first rest day on the 1st, the riders get back into action with a flat stage from Arguedas to El Ferial Larra Belagua, the first of six stages on their second phase which covered a total of 982 km before their second and final rest day on the 8th of September.
+After their first rest day on the 1st, the riders resumed action with a flat stage from Arguedas to El Ferial Larra Belagua, the first of six stages in their second phase, which covered a total of 982 km before their second and final rest day on September 8th.

 Stage | Route | Winner |